 - Start talking to your toddler about what to expect and how they can help.

-I hope these tips help you prepare before you’re recovering from c-section with toddler.
+I hope these tips help you prepare before you’re recovering from a c-section with toddler.

 Have you had c-section while caring for a toddler before?
 Drop a comment and leave even more tips for other moms looking for support.